diditek8-byte/My-Crochet-Website/README.md

-Welcome to my crochet landing page project!
-I am building this site because I want to create a small business with my crochet stuff
+Crochet Business Website

-This project is currently a work-in-progress for the Hack Club Stardance event!
+A business website for selling crochet products.
+Although this project is only for learning purposes and not actually selling.

-Features Completed So Far
+Features
 - The Navbar
 - The Background
 - The Homepage